shapeblue/hackerbook/cloudstack/hack/api.md

 ### API UUID Translation

-Most CloudStack resources/objects have a unique uuid (40-char string), and in the database they also have a `bigint` ID.
+Most CloudStack resources/objects have a unique uuid (string), and in the database they also have a `bigint` ID.
 The UUID command type allows APIs with both integer and uuid (string) IDs to be translated and validated to a CloudStack resource and set that resource's ID to the `Long` field.
 This